-The electronic consultation on the draft protocols, which closes on 30 March 2018, will be followed by a two-day meeting of a working group of international experts, fixed for 10 and 11 May 2018, to be held on the Greek island of Lesvos (where most of the refugees and migrants arrived in 2015, as well as many before and since, and where many have died), to be attended by up to 55 delegates from Lesvos and around the world who will bring to bear upon the draft document both their theoretical knowledge and practical skills and experience so that we can hone the content.
-Included among the delegates and speakers will be some who are able to speak for the affected migrant and refugee groups, as well as the local community, since it is key that all voices be heard.
+The electronic consultation on the draft protocols, which closes on 30 March 2018, will be followed by a two-day meeting of a working group of international experts, fixed for 10 and 11 May 2018, to be held on the Greek island of Lesbos (where most of the refugees and migrants arrived in 2015, as well as many before and since, and where many have died), to be attended by delegates from Lesbos and around the world who will bring to bear upon the draft document both their theoretical knowledge and practical skills and experience so that we can hone the content.
+Included among the delegates (some of whom will be speakers) will be representatives who are able to speak for affected migrant and refugee groups, as well as the local community, since it is key that all voices be heard.
 Indeed, representatives from all sections will have been participating in the reference group from the early days.
-Day one will address the remaining areas of the protocol that are still in issue.

 On day two, the revised version was presented in plenary to permit final discussion prior to adoption and signature (entirely optional), in protocol form, of what is titled ‘The Mytilini Declaration.’
 It is intended that the Declaration be a tool that will be commended to all relevant bodies and persons, requesting that they give serious consideration to the adoption of such a tool and put it into practice without delay.
 The aim is to create a protocol that will not, if at all possible, necessitate primary legislative changes.
 Sitting behind the Declaration will be other papers previously prepared as well as the wealth of material gleaned from the consultations and discussions, from which an Explanatory Note will be created to accompany the Declaration prior to final wider circulation.